ChromeSD22159/BauchGueckStrapiBackend/README.md

 - Retrieves a list of recipes based on the search query, including public and private recipes owned by the user.

 `POST /api/recipes/createRecipe`
+- Required to user /api/upload/ before an need the imageId for generating an Recipe!!!
 - Creates a new recipe and stores it in the database.
+And Generate Nutrition by Google Gemini!!!

+`POST /api/overview`
+- Default is 0,
+- parameter: /api/overview?count=0

 ### Meal Plan Endpoints
 `POST /api/mealPlan/syncDeviceMealPlanDayData`